-The Sergei Skripal Case – Chilling Echoes Of Alexander Litvinenko?First Published: March 7, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 6 minutes
+The Sergei Skripal Case – Chilling Echoes Of Alexander Litvinenko?First Published: March 7, 2018 Last updated: February 8th, 2019 Estimated Reading Time: 6 minutes Posted in: Editorials

 Although the story itself is still unfolding, the sudden “illness” of a former Russian spy in the United Kingdom evokes memories of the eerily similar circumstances that would ultimately lead to the death of former Russian intelligence officer, Alexander Litvinenko over a decade ago in 2006.

 The strange and sudden collapse of a one-time Russian intelligence agent, himself part of a complex trading of spies between the United States, the United Kingdom, and Russia is currently taking center stage in many conspiracy circles.
 Quite possibly because it contains all the hallmarks of other, all-but-proven assassinations of one-time Russian agents in the past.

 Perhaps these events will prove to be evidence of the dark underbelly of Russian intelligence, and indeed intelligence services overall.
 Or maybe it will ultimately hint towards the painting of “an enemy” in a certain light.
 One where blame is placed at their feet for wicked acts.